 8. Pronouns generally come "ASAP" ("as soon as possible") in the sentence.

 9. Remember the Time/Manner/Place rule for word order: e.g. Wir fahren (1) oft (2) mit der Bahn (3) nach Graceland; Ich tanze (1) morgens (2) gern (3) auf dem Bett.

-10. In English, if a sentence does not start with the subject, the initial element is set off by a comma, as in "Today, I will become comfortably numb."
-In German, this does not happen, and it's important to remember this because inserting the comma may make you forget that in German you put the subject after the verb if you don't begin the sentence with the subject.
-Thus, you need to say "Heute werde ich angenehm betäubt," NOT"
+10. In English, if a sentence does not start with the subject, the initial element is set off by a comma, as in "Today, I have become comfortably numb."
+In German, this does not happen, and that's important to remember because accidentally inserting the comma may make you forget to put the verb in position 2.
+Thus, you need to say "Heute bin ich angenehm abgestumpft geworden," NOT

 10a.
 BUT: A few initial elements in German are set off by a comma.
 The most common ones are "Ja," "Nein," "Doch," and "Na ja."
-When this does happen, the verb should follow in position two after the comma, i.e. "Ja, ich tanze gern," NOT "
+When this happens, the verb should follow in position two after the comma, i.e. "Ja, ich tanze gern," NOT

 11a.
 For the same reason, you generally cannot put two conjunctions in a row: "

 Er sagt, dass weil er müde ist er schlafen will" should be "Er sagt, dass er schlafen will, weil er müde ist."

 12. Commas come before subordinating conjunctions, not after them: "Ich denke, dass das stimmt," NOT "

 13. Remember that if you have a sequence of adjectives, they all take the same ending.